Imodium Abuse As A Result Of Opiate Withdrawal

 The study’s authors spoke of two individuals that took massive quantities of loperamide and subsequently overdosed.
 Emergency services were contacted and what followed for both failed to prove life-saving.
 Despite medical intervention and support, including “manual cardiopulmonary resuscitation (CPR), naloxone, and standard advanced cardiac life support (ACLS),” both individuals died prior to arriving at the emergency room.

 The Clinical Toxicology study detailed five cases of loperamide abuse, it reported that “3 of the 5 patients had life-threatening cardiac arrhythmias.
 One of the patients experienced a second life-threatening arrhythmia after he resumed loperamide abuse.”
 The good news is, that this study reported that “discontinuation of loperamide resulted in complete resolution of cardiac conduction disturbances.”

-As with any drug use, risk may rise if this medication is combined with other drugs, especially drugs that suppress the CNS.
-If you, or someone you love, has any fear that you’ve overdosed on loperamide seek medical attention immediately.
+As with any drug use, the risk may rise if this medication is combined with other drugs, especially drugs that suppress the CNS.
+If you, or someone you love, have any fear that you’ve overdosed on loperamide seek medical attention immediately.